jonathanio/update-systemd-resolved/README.md

 This, added to the OpenVPN server's configuration file will set two IPv4 DNS servers and two IPv6 and will set the primary domain for the link to be `example.office`.
 Therefore if you try to look up the bare address `mail` then `mail.example.office` will be attempted first.
-The domain `example.com` is also added as an additional search domain, so if `mail.example.office` fails, then `mail.example.com` will be tried next.
+The domains `example.lan` and `example.com` are also added as an additional search domain, so if `mail.example.office` fails, then `mail.example.lan` will be tried next, followed by `mail.example.com`.

 Requests for `example.net` and `example.org` will also be routed though to the four DNS servers listed too, but they will *not* be appended (i.e.